Battle of Azule

-The Battle of Azule was fought on 6 September 1886, between the forces of Ras Darge Sahle Selassie of Shewa and a force of Arsi Oromo.
+The Battle of Azule, was fought on 6 September 1886, between the forces of Ras Darge Sahle Selassie of Shewa and a force of Arsi Oromo.
 It was part of a broader series of expansion campaigns done under Menelik II, Negus of Shewa, referred to by some historians as the Agar Maqnat.
 The battle of Azule was important as it represents the crushing of a large Arsi army by one under Menelik; it also demonstrates the dynamic of gun-wielding Shewans fighting Spear-wielding Arsi that many historians like to stress when discussing Menelik's expansions; it also retains symbolic and historic importance in the politics and identities of many.
+The battle formed part of a broader series of military campaigns conducted during the late nineteenth century that led to the incorporation of southern territories into the expanding Ethiopian Empire.

 Background

 A Katama built by Ras Darge in the Chercher province.

 Ras Darge Sahle Selassie arrived in Arsi-country with the Negus Menelik II's army.
 Though Menelik II eventually left Arsi-country, Darghe stayed and established a Katama (roughly: garrison / camp) at Azule.
 The Katama had 3 layers, each fortified by a wall.

+In the early 1880s, imperial forces began advancing into Arsi territories as part of a broader campaign to extend imperial authority southward.
+The Arsi Oromo, who were organized under the Gadaa system, an indigenous socio-political institution based on age-set governance, mounted sustained resistance against imperial expansion.

+Between approximately 1880 and 1886, Arsi forces engaged imperial troops in a series of confrontations, reportedly employing guerrilla tactics and local knowledge of terrain to ambush advancing units.
+Some historical accounts note that Arsi fighters achieved temporary successes in several engagements, delaying imperial advances for a number of years despite facing opponents equipped with modern firearms.During the campaign, Shewan forces led by Ras Darge relied heavily on modern firearms and munitions obtained through European trade, particularly from French and British suppliers.
+These firearms provided a decisive technological edge over the Arsi Oromo, who mounted a prolonged defense using traditional strong cavalry, spear, and shield tactics organized under their sophisticated Gadaa system.